jmannall/RoomAcoustiCpp/docs/api/interface.md

+# Interface

-Provides the main API for interacting with the RoomAcoustiC++ library, including initialisation, listener control, source and geometry creation and manipulation, and audio submission and retrieval.
+The `Interface.h` header file provides the main API for interacting with the RAC library, including initialisation, listener control, source and geometry creation and manipulation, and audio submission and retrieval.
+The `SubmitAudio` and `GetOutput` function calls are designed to be thread safe with all other function calls (though not each other).

 - **Namespace:** `RAC::Spatialiser`
 - **Header:** `Spatialiser/Interface.h`